 How to Find the Right Savings Accounts for Kids

 You explained to your child how to save money.
 After taking your lessons to heart, he has filled his piggy bank to the top!
-Now it's time to find a savings account for him to deposit all his coins and watch the money grow.
+Now it's time to find introduce him to savings accounts and teach him to deposit all his coins and watch the money grow.

 Before you select a bank to open the savings account, you'll want to consider the proximity of the bank to your house.
 Also, you'll need to review the terms and conditions of the account including the fees and interest rates.